Troubleshooting issues with the email channel

 The email address you entered is currently used by another project's email channel.
 Please choose another email address.
 Check out our troubleshooting docs for help resolving the issue.

-Customers are emailing requests that aren't arriving in the queues, and they aren't receiving notifications.
+Customers are emailing requests that aren't arriving in your queues.
+They also aren't receiving notifications.

 |No suitable request type for the email channel.||